-Four Small Paws day cares require that dogs have annual vaccinations for distemper, hepatitis, parvo virus, and Bordatella; are up-to date on rabies inoculations; and are taking preventives for fleas, ticks, and heartworms.
+Four Small Paws day cares require that dogs have annual vaccinations for distemper, hepatitis, parvo virus and Kennel Cough and are taking preventives for fleas, ticks, and heartworms.

 * Dogs must be spayed or neutered if over seven months of age.